 Authorized Issued Outstanding

-Common Stock - Class A 950,000,000 22,574,956 22,574,956
+Common stock - Class A 950,000,000 22,505,103 22,505,103

-Common Stock - Class B 300,000,000 291,092,303 291,092,303
+Common stock - Class B 300,000,000 291,092,303 291,092,303

-Preferred Stock 100,000,000
+Preferred stock 100,000,000

-Total 1,350,000,000 313,667,259 313,667,259
+Total 1,350,000,000 313,597,406 313,597,406

-Each share of Class A and Class B Common stock entitles the holder one vote per share.
-Only holders of Class A Common Stock have the right to receive dividend distributions.
-In the event of liquidation, dissolution or winding up of the affairs of the Company, only holders of Class A Common Stock have the right to receive liquidation proceeds, while the holders of Class B Common Stock are entitled to only the par value of their shares.
-Class B Common Stock can be issued only to MarketWise Members, their respective successors and permitted transferees.
+Each share of Class A and Class B common stock entitles the holder one vote per share.
+Only holders of Class A common stock have the right to receive dividend distributions.
+In the event of liquidation, dissolution or winding up of the affairs of the Company, only holders of Class A common stock have the right to receive liquidation proceeds, while the holders of Class B common stock are entitled to only the par value of their shares.
+Class B common stock can be issued only to MarketWise Members, their respective successors and permitted transferees.
+Under the terms of the MarketWise Operating Agreement, and subject to certain restrictions set forth therein, the MarketWise Members are entitled to have their MarketWise Units redeemed or exchanged for shares of our Class A common stock, at our option.
+If redeemed for cash at the Company's option, such cash would have to be generated through an offering of shares to the market such that there would not be any situation where there would be a net cash obligation to the Company for such redemption.
+Shares of our Class B common stock held by any such redeeming or exchanging MarketWise Member will be canceled for no additional consideration on a one-for-one basis with the redeemed or exchanged MarketWise Units whenever the MarketWise Members' MarketWise Units are so redeemed or exchanged.
+The MarketWise Members may exercise such redemption rights for as long as their MarketWise Units remain outstanding.
+For more information, see also Item 13: Certain Relationships and Related Transactions, and Director Independence - MarketWise Unit Redemption Right included in our Annual Report.
 Our board of directors has discretion to determine the rights, preferences, privileges and restrictions, including voting rights, dividend rights, conversion rights, redemption privileges and liquidation preferences, of each series of preferred stock.

 On November 4, 2021, our Board of Directors authorized the repurchase of up to \$35.0 million in aggregate of shares of the Company's Class A common stock, with the authorization to expire on November 3, 2023.
-During the three months ended March 31, 2022, we repurchased 2,143,446 shares totaling \$11,491 in the aggregate, including fees and commissions of \$22.
+We repurchased 341,271 shares totaling \$1,563 in the aggregate, including fees and commissions of \$3, and 2,484,717 shares totaling \$13,054 in aggregate, including fees and commissions of \$25 for the three and six months ended June 30, 2022, respectively.
+Since the inception of the program we have repurchased 2,984,987 total shares.